-Material Changes for the Second Quarter and Nine Months of 2018
+Material Changes for the Second Quarter and First Semester of 2018

-- The decrease in revenue from sale of electricity was attributable to the lower energy sales from the Parent Company's power supply business as a result of the expiration of certain customers' contracts. - The dividend income received from the Company's various investments were higher in the third quarter of 2018. - Rental income decreased as the Parent Company used the previously leased space for its own operations.
+- The decrease in revenue from sale of electricity was attributable to the lower energy sales from the Parent Company's power supply business as a result of expiration of some customers' contracts. - The dividend income received from the Company's various investments were higher in the second quarter of 2018 but lower for the first semester of 2018 compared to the same period last year. - Rental income increased as a result of a new rental contract entered into by the Parent Company.